Mengzhou (spacecraft): Overview

 Intended to replace the Shenzhou spacecraft, the new vehicle is larger and lunar-capable.
 It consists of two modules: a crew module that returns to Earth, and an expendable service module to provide propulsion, power and life support for the crew module while in space.
 It is capable of carrying six astronauts, or three astronauts and 500 kg of cargo.
 The new crew module is partially reusable with its detachable heat shields, while the spacecraft as a whole features a modular design that allows it to be constructed to meet different mission demands.
 With its propulsion and power module, the crew spacecraft measures nearly 8.8 m long.
 It weighs around 21,600 kg fully loaded with equipment and propellant, according to the China Manned Space Agency (CMSA).
 Lunar missions undertaken by the Mengzhou spacecraft and the Lanyue lander are planned by 2030.

 The returned test vehicle was temporarily displayed at the Zhuhai Airshow in 2021.

 On 29 October 2024, CMSA announced that a series of major ground tests have been completed on the spacecraft, including an integrated airdrop test.

 Test flights

 2016

-The debut flight of Long March 7 launched at Wenchang Spacecraft Launch Site on 25 June 2016 12:00 UTC with the scaled prototype of the Mengzhou test vehicle, called multipurpose spacecraft scale return capsule (多用途飞船缩比返回舱).
-The capsule returned and landed successfully in the desert in north China's Inner Mongolia Autonomous Region, on 26 June 2016 07:41 UTC.
+The maiden flight of the Long March 7 launched from the Wenchang Space Launch Site on 25 June 2016 at 12:00 UTC, carrying a scaled prototype of Mengzhou known as the multipurpose spacecraft scale return capsule.
+The capsule returned successfully, landing in the desert of Mongolia on 26 June 2016 at 07:41 UTC.